Protecting ourselves and others

 Guidance on how to protect everyone involved in the Scouts and support those made more vulnerable by the current situation.

-We still don’t know exactly how COVID-19 spreads from person to person.
-People can become infected when droplets land directly on them, or they touch contaminated objects or surfaces.
-Good respiratory hygiene and hand washing are therefore very important.
+People can become infected with COVID 19when droplets land directly on them, or they touch contaminated objects or surfaces.
+Good respiratory hygiene, ventilation and hand washing are therefore very important.

 You can reduce your risk of getting and spreading the infection by: